tanmaysingewar/tanmaysingewar/README.md

 ## Get in Touch

-Feel free to connect with me on [LinkedIn]([https://www.linkedin.com/in/tanmay-singewar/](https://www.linkedin.com/in/tanmaysingewar/))!
+Feel free to connect with me
 Let's collaborate, innovate, and build exciting projects together!